© 2026 WNIJ and WNIU

 PRITZKER ANNOUNCES NEW STATE BUDGET

-Illinois Governor JB Pritzker is proposing a mostly status-quo budget as the state waits on federal court rulings and braces for possible funding cuts from the Trump administration.
+Illinois Gov. J.B.
+Pritzker proposed a mostly status-quo budget as the state awaits federal court rulings and potential funding cuts.

-The governor’s $56 billion spending plan for fiscal year 2027 begins July first.
-That’s an increase of 1.6 percent — with most new spending going to required costs like education and pensions.
-Outside those areas, spending would grow by just half a percent.
+The $56 billion spending plan for fiscal 2027 begins July 1, an increase of 1.6%, with most new spending going to education and pensions.
+Outside those areas, spending would grow by 0.5%.

 ILLINOIS SCHOOLS CHALLENGED BY SCHOOL PSYCHOLOGIST SHORTAGE

-Over the past year, the Trump administration has canceled more than 10 million dollars in federal grants meant to help Illinois schools hire mental health professionals.
+Over the past year, the Trump administration canceled more than $10 million in federal grants meant to help Illinois schools hire mental health professionals.

 For some schools, the shortage of school mental health professionals is reaching a crisis point.
-National guidelines call for one psychologist per 500 students.
-But in many rural districts, it’s closer to one per one thousand.
+National guidelines call for one psychologist per 500 students, but in many rural districts, it’s closer to one per 1,000.

 A grant through Northern Illinois University is training current teachers to become school psychologists, but that funding was also terminated.
-Illinois and other states are suing to restore more than two million dollars tied to the program.
+Illinois and other states are suing to restore more than $2 million tied to the program.

 Two additional grants supporting the Illinois State Board of Education were also cut.